gvwilson/thirdbit/src/fiction/iffy/index.md

 The Ecologist nodded.
 "Thank you."
 Then he smiled.
-"Least we can take our time th' rest o' the way.
+"Least we can take our time th' rest o' the way."
-Two of us goin' cross-country'll be zing easy to spot," he explained.
-"In with all them,
-we're just two more musk ox goin' about their business."

-*How do you build a stable ecosystem on bare and lifeless rock when the world is changing more rapidly than it has in a hundred million years?
+*How do you build a stable ecosystem on bare and lifeless rock when the world is changing more rapidly than it has in hundreds of millions of years?
 The answer is that you don't,
 because any balance you find will almost immediately be swept away.
 What you do instead,
-if you are passionate and desperate and willing to do what others are not, is create something that will build it in your place.
+if you are passionate and desperate and willing to do what others are not, is create something that will shape the future in your place.
 You tell oligarchs desperate to escape the catastrophe they have made that their only hope lies on other worlds so that they will fund development of terraforming machines.
-You disguise the parts needed to build them as scientific equipment, or tell the officials you bribe that they are for an illegal mining operation.
+You disguise the parts needed to build those machines as scientific equipment, or tell the officials you bribe that they are for an illegal mining operation, and then assemble them in shielded underground caverns.
-As the rest of the world takes arms against machines you turn yours loose.*
+As the rest of the world takes arms against machines, you turn yours loose.*

-*"Protect" is these shepherds' only immutable instruction.
+*"Protect" is these shepherds only immutable instruction.
 Protect the flocks,
 protect the herds,
 protect the fragile new-born forests taking root as the ice retreats.